postput/postput/README.md

         </tr>
         <tr>
             <td>URLS</td>
-            <td> List of urls that will be appened at the end of each storage configuration.</td>
+            <td> List of urls that will be appended at the end of each provider configuration.</td>
             <td>["http://localhost:2000/", "https://www.my-other-url.com"]</td>
         </tr>
         <tr>
             <td>ALLOW_UPLOAD</td>
-            <td>Specify if upload is allowed to every storages.
-This config can be overriden by storage specify configuration.</td>
+            <td>Specify if upload is allowed to every providers.
+This config can be overridden by provider specify configuration.</td>
             <td>["http://localhost:2000/", "https://www.my-other-url.com"]</td>
         </tr>
                 <tr>